douglas-george/timberhearth/storybook/story.md

 “What are you doing?”
 Gabriel asked.

-“I want a record,” she said.
+”I want a record,” she said.
 She pressed the bread gently to the hot brick.

 It didn’t sear cleanly, but when she pulled the bread back, a faint charred spiral remained.

 It would have to do.

-# Chapter Eight: The Kitchen and the Quiet Listener
+## Chapter Eight: The Kitchen and the Quiet Listener

 Maribel Willowglen stood at her kitchen counter, folding cardamom into warm dough.
 Her hands moved with practiced rhythm, but her thoughts were elsewhere.